 4. Don a kimono for a unique photoshoot

 Wearing your own kimono is the perfect way to get a sense of Japanese culture and look great while doing it.
-The Nara Kimono Shop offers photography services to help you capture the experience – and get some next-level snaps for social media.
+There are several kimono rental shops everywhere in Japan which offer photography services to help you capture the experience and get some next-level snaps for social media.
 You’ll feel like a million dollars as experts dress you in a brightly patterned outfit, then escort you outside to model among the deer in your own personal photoshoot.

 5. Eat your way through the starry dining scene

 Foodies, you are in luck!
-Nara’s multiple Michelin-starred restaurants offer top-notch dining without a matching price list.
+Nara, Japan’s multiple Michelin-starred restaurants offer top-notch dining without a matching price list.

 Exhibit one: Wa Yamamura, a restaurant with three whole Michelin stars, offers traditional kaiseki multi-course meals with a French twist at a surprisingly affordable price.

-For simple perfection, try Michelin-starred Gen. Perched on traditional tatami mats, you'll slurp up speciality soba (buckwheat) noodles that are made fresh to order every day.
-If we've whet your appetite, get more culinary inspiration with Klook’s guide to nearby Osaka’s best food.
+For simple perfection, try Michelin-starred Gen. Perched on traditional tatami mats, you'll slurp up specialty soba (buckwheat) noodles that are made fresh to order every day.
+If we've whet your appetite, get more culinary inspiration with Klook’s guide to Osaka’s best food finds.

 6. Stop in at Aya for a casual izakaya lunch